Our Farm to Fork Map is also available as a Google Map!

-Got a Question or Comment Concerning the Metchosin & West Shore Farm to Fork Map?
+The Metchosin & West Shore Farm to Fork Map & Directory

-This map will be both digitally and physically available, to help connect more people with our growing region’s terrific local food producers as well as events and opportunities to learn how to grow, prepare and preserve more of their own foods, too!
+Our Farm to Fork Map is intended to help connect more people with local food and our growing region’s terrific food producers and processors, events and opportunities to learn how to grow, prepare and preserve more of your own foods, too!

-The Farm to Fork map is part of ReImagine West Shore’s community food security collaboration with the District of Metchosin, City of Colwood, Metchosin Grown Society, the RUSH Initiative, University of Victoria’s Geography Department and other community groups passionate about local agriculture and food.
+The Farm to Fork Initiative is a community food security collaboration with the District of Metchosin, City of Colwood, the RUSH Initiative, University of Victoria’s Geography Department and other community groups passionate about local agriculture and food.

-Bite Back: "Farm to Fork" Initiative Takes Aim at Local Food Security
+BACKGROUND: Bite Back - "Farm to Fork" Initiative Takes Aim at Local Food Security

-ReImagine West Shore is thrilled to announce the launch of their “Farm to Fork” initiative – rolling out activities and events throughout 2025, which kicked off with West Shore Seedy Saturday on March 8th at Belmont Secondary School in Langford.
+ReImagine West Shore launched our 2025 “Farm to Fork” initiative with West Shore Seedy Saturday on March 8th at Belmont Secondary School in Langford.

 Farm to Fork is focused on boosting our region’s food security.
 This collaborative, community project aims to connect local farmers, producers, and consumers while also empowering residents to grow and enjoy their own fresh produce.

-Join us as we sow the seeds of change, enrich our lives with local flavours, and grow a sustainable food future together!
+We’re sowing the seeds of change, enriching our lives with local flavours, and growing a sustainable food future together!

 Key Features of the Initiative:

-West Shore Seedy Saturday: Get started on your gardening journey with our 2nd Annual West Shore Seedy Saturday on March 8 (11am-3pm; Free or By Donation) at Belmont Secondary School.
-Buy your seeds and plant starts for the season, exchange seeds with fellow community members, learn the basics of growing your own produce, listen to expert speakers, and discover the joys and $avings that come with home-grown food.
+West Shore Seedy Saturday: 2nd Annual West Shore Seedy Saturday on March 8 at Belmont Secondary School, where folks had an opportunity to buy seeds and plant starts for the season, exchange seeds with fellow community members, learn the basics of growing your own produce, listen to expert speakers, and discover the joys and $avings that come with home-grown food.
 A collaboration with Flourish!
 School Food Society.

 The mapping initiative is a collaborative effort to highlight and utilize the resources our community offers in support of local food and agriculture.
 A collaboration with the RUSH Initiative and the University of Victoria’s Department of Geography (The Map Shop).